2025-fall-machine-learning/mad-2025-fall-ml-the-algorithms/1_linear_regression/ML Sole Survivor Briefing.md

     ![Testing Scores - Multiple Linear Regression](linear_regression_testing_plot.png)

 ### 2.3 Interpretation of Past Scores
-- The survival experts, overall, scored the previous contestants consistently, but not with predictive accuracy.
+- The survival experts, overall, scored the previous contestants consistently, with strong predictive alignment for key features.
-- The initial statistical analysis revealed weak alignment between estimated traits and the actual survival outcomes.
+- The initial statistical analysis revealed strong alignment between estimated traits and actual survival outcomes.
-    - With the low r-squared, non-significant p-values, and minimal coefficients, they demonstrated that the raw expert scores would likely not be reliable predictors.
+    - With an r-squared of 0.82 and significant predictors (x2, x7, and x9), the expert scores show robust predictive capability.
+    - However, several features remain statistically weak, suggesting that while the scoring system is effective overall, not all traits contribute equally.
 - Nevertheless, the regression model showed strong performance after reducing the predictor set, based on the linearity check.
     - The training and testing r-squared values (0.8167 and 0.7896) indicate that the refined trait subset captures meaningful variance in the survival scores.
     - Moreover, while the full set of expert scores were noisy, the filtered subset retained its predictive relevance.